GIVE $20 , GET $20

 Director Of Digital | Content Ninja

-This is the fourth consecutive year that I'm hosting Thanksgiving and I was thinking of switching it up and doing Duck Confit or individual Cornish Hens or SOMETHING new/different.
+This is the sixth consecutive year that I'm hosting Thanksgiving and I was thinking of switching it up and doing Duck Confit or individual Cornish Hens or SOMETHING new/different.
 But, alas, my ambitions were unanimously and enthusiastically vetoed and I ultimately came around to doing the traditional bird... yet again.
-After the rollercoaster that 2020 has been, there's admittedly quite a bit of comfort to be found in sticking to the tried and true.
+After the rollercoaster that the last couple of years have been, there's admittedly quite a bit of comfort to be found in sticking to the tried and true.
 We all know it's all about the sides anyways!

 We like to think of gratitude as a muscle - it must be exercised regularly - so if this post inspires you to take a closer look and give thanks, our job here is done.